itssaged/endless-runner/README.md

 Obstacle spawning is also dynamically handled to keep the gameplay challenging while maintaining playable gaps between obstacles.

----

-## 🏆 Leaderboard

-An online leaderboard is planned using **Supabase**.

-The leaderboard will allow players to submit their scores and display the top players, including:

-* Player name
-* Score
-* High score
-* Top 10 rankings

----

 ## 🎨 Development